On the Glacier Ascent Tour, an exciting hiking tour, your guide will lead you across glacial snow and ice into the Whistler Bowl.

-The 1:00 pm tour meets at our mountaintop office.
-Take the Whistler Gondola all the way to the top (the second stop).
-Our mountaintop office is located at the top of the gondola about 100m straight down the gravel path as you unload.
+To get to our mountaintop office please take the Whistler Village Gondola all the way to the top (the second stop).
+Our mountaintop office is located at the top of the gondola about 100 m/yd straight down the gravel path as you unload.
 It is in the wood cabin on the right with signage for Mountain Skills Academy & Adventures.

 At the office, your guide will get you to sign a waiver, and be outfitted with your glacier travel gear.

-Next you will hike across either a beautiful alpine snow slope or a breathtaking glacial moraine and wildflower meadow (depending on the time of year and mountain conditions) as you approach the Whistler bowl and glacier.
-As you look up at the bowl you will see the 2160m Whistler Peak.
+Next you will hike about 30 minutes up either a beautiful alpine snow slope or a breathtaking glacial moraine and wildflower meadow (depending on the time of year and mountain conditions) as you approach the Whistler bowl and glacier.
+As you look up at the bowl you will see the 2160 metre Whistler Peak.

 Along the walk, you can take advantage of the world-class photo opportunities of the pacific coast mountain ranges.

-The tour will conclude with a walk back to the mountaintop office.
+The tour ends with a walk back to the mountaintop office.

 All climbing and glacier equipment is included and here is a list of gear that is nice to have:

 At the top of the gondola you step out into an alpine mountain environment where weather and conditions can change fast – it is good to be prepared.
-Temperatures are often considerably lower than down in the village.
+Temperatures are about 10 degrees lower than down in the village.

 A Peak 2 Peak lift ticket for Whistler Mountain is required for this tour.
-If you have not already purchased a lift ticket(s), these are available at our village office or at any Whistler Blackcomb ticket window.
+If you have not already purchased a lift ticket(s), these are available at our village office, online, or at any Whistler Blackcomb ticket window.

-You are responsible for your own food and water.
+You are responsible for your own water and snacks.

 Private tours are available for groups of all sizes.
-Groups with children and/or youth are recommended to book a private tour.
+Guests with children under age 12 need to book a private tour.

 We strongly recommend you purchase insurance for Trip Cancellation, Emergency Evacuation and Adventure Sports Coverage (some backcountry adventures are excluded from coverage).